 To ensure sufficient liquidity to endure the impacts of the COVID-19 Pandemic, even if prolonged, we continued to manage our liquidity position through various cost control methods discussed further within the "Financial Condition and Liquidity" section below.
 Since the beginning of the COVID-19 Pandemic, the Company has significantly reduced payroll related costs through a combination of temporary furloughs, permanent layoffs and salary reductions ("Payroll Related Cost Reductions").
-In total, the Company's headcount has been reduced by over 30% as compared to headcount levels prior to the COVID-19 Pandemic.
+In total, the Company's headcount has been reduced by almost 35% as compared to headcount levels prior to the COVID-19 Pandemic.
 Our theater access fees, network affiliate payments and Platinum Spot revenue share payments are driven by attendance, active screens and/or in-theater advertising revenue, and therefore, were not incurred for the duration of time that the theaters were closed and attendance-based fees will continue to be reduced for the period of time that attendance is lower than historical levels.
 We were still required to pay these screen-based fees when theaters are open, which were reduced for months where screens are in use for only part of the month.
-As a result of these actions and lower attendance, total operating expenses were over 20% lower in the six months ended July 1, 2021, as compared to the six months ended June 25, 2020.